Lake Geneva student with cerebral palsy receives donated electric bicycle

-Brooks Guif got his electric bicycle today in a gesture of friendship and support from fellow students and employees at Badger High School.
+Brooks Guif has received his electric bicycle in a gesture of friendship and support from fellow students and employees at Badger High School.

-The Badger senior, who has cerebral palsy, received the $5,300 bicycle as a gift from fellow students and others at the school, to help him improve his mobility around town.
+The Badger senior, who has cerebral palsy, received the $5,300 bicycle as a gift Sept.
+25 from students and others at the school, to help him improve his mobility around town.

 Members of the 2019-2020 freshmen class at Badger, led by Assistant Principal Michael Giovingo, organized a fundraiser last year to purchase the bicycle for Guif because his disability makes it physically difficult for him to get around.